ViacomCBS has announced it's renaming CBS All Access to "Paramount+" in early 2021.

-In the episode “That Old Black Magic,” Friday the 13th is the day that the evil “Anti-Fairies” are allowed to escape onto Earth, where they run amok causing much bad luck for humans (to whom they’re invisible).
+In the episode “That Old Black Magic,” Friday the 13th is the day that the evil “Anti-Fairies” can escape to Earth; once there, they run amok causing much bad luck for humans, to whom they’re invisible.
 Later episodes have the fairy leader Jorgen von Strangle render the Anti-Fairies visible to humans, while the Anti-Fairies (led by the intelligent Anti-Cosmo) become recurring villains in the series.

 Produced late in the Famous run, the 1956 Famous Studios short “I Don’t Scare” sees Bluto try to take advantage of Olive’s superstitious nature by tricking her into thinking it’s Friday the 13th (a day early).
 According to Wikipedia and other online sources, this cartoon’s in the public domain in the United States, and is available on YouTube.
 It’s also a short where Popeye doesn’t eat spinach, but still beats up Bluto in the end anyway.

 An early 80s strip has Garfield refuse to get out of bed on Monday the 13th.

 The 1990 short “Box-Office Bunny” has a theater showing a horror film with a Jason-like killer.

 This 2000 direct-to-video animated film features the classic movie monsters Dracula, the Wolfman, and the Frankenstein Monster now semi-retired, and forced to prove they’re still “true monsters” in the wake of more modern monsters that try to replace them: the Alien from the “Aliens” movies, a female version of Chucky, and a spaghetti-like monster that’s a mix of Freddy Krueger and Jason.
 And yes, the famous “Monster Mash” song is played.